Skip to main content

 What is the main difference between Cursor and Google Stitch?

-Cursor focuses on full ide with ai-native features while Google Stitch highlights generate ui from natural language descriptions.
+Cursor focuses on agent mode: autonomous multi-file editing with terminal access while Google Stitch highlights generate ui from natural language descriptions.
 Both target vibe coding workflows, but their onboarding, AI depth, and pricing models feel different.

 Which tool is better for speed and flow?